gilliangoud/docker-wordpress/additions.md

  - allow additions to the nginx config through environment (by specifying rules or a file to include)
  - https://github.com/openresty/srcache-nginx-module#caching-with-redis install and setup caching
  - add the nginx_cache_purge module
+ - add nginx_helper_cache plugin to wordpress
+ - mount the php-secrets in kubernetes